mor234/ex3-v1/README.md

 ## GraphAlgo
 The class represents algorithms of a DiGraph class.
+In this class we can find the shortestpath from src to other destination, found all the strongly component of the graph, find the Strongly Connected Component of a unique key, export Json file of the graph that contain all the edges and the nodes of the graph and read from Json file and load the class with him.

+## His methods

 | Function  | Explanation |
 | ------------- | ------------- |